 Term Life Insurance For Seniors Overview

-Whether the premiums are for $5,000, $10,000, or even $25,000, there is a policy that is right for you or your loved one, and having this policy in place is a very important part of one’s financial planning.
+Whether the premiums are for $5,000, $10,000, or even $25,000, there is a policy that is right for you or your loved one and having this policy in place is a very important part of one’s financial planning.

-Term life insurance is the most affordable for the cost of the premiums, but it is built with an expiry date in mind.
+Term life insurance for seniors is the most affordable for the cost of the premiums, it is built with an expiry date in mind.
 Prices fluctuate based on the amount of the policy and the length of the term, so a 65-year-old woman’s 5-year policy of $50,000 will be less expensive than a 10-year policy of $75,000.

-Whole life and burial insurance does not expire, but the premiums per dollar will be more expensive than that of a term policy.
+Permanent plans do not expire, but the premiums per dollar will be more expensive than that of a term policy.
 For example, a $20,000 whole life policy for that same woman noted above will cost more than a typical $20,000 term.